1.5.1 How to Conduct Business Outside the State of Illinois

 217-333-2400

-14.2 Open or Close Bank Accounts
+Related policies: 14.2 Open or Close a University Bank Account and 14.4 Manage Foreign Bank Accounts

+insurance coverage is required.
 Inform Risk Management if leased space is needed.
-Also, inform Risk Management if any system vehicles will be used for system business because special insurance may be required.
+Inform Risk Management if any system vehicles will be used for system business, as special insurance may be required.
 There may be additional issues to consider when employees live and work outside the United States, such as workers' compensation and medical evacuation and repatriation insurance.
 Several states and foreign countries do not accept the system's workers' compensation self-insurance plan, requiring the purchase of commercial workers' compensation insurance.

 Risk Management contact: